StellarProgressCompany/StellarProgressWeb/newConfig.md

 #### Prerequisites

-Before starting your first Laravel project, ensure that your local machine has PHP and Composer installed.
-If you're developing on macOS or Windows, you can install PHP, Composer, Node, and NPM quickly via [Laravel Herd](https://laravel.com/docs/10.x/herd).
+Before starting your first Laravel project, ensure that your local machine has PHP, Composer, Node, and NPM installed.

 #### Step 1: System Update and Upgrade